dsmsuite/dsmsuite.github.io/index.md

 *Figure 1: The evolution of the dependency structure of JUnit*

 # The cost of software complexity
-A study by Dan Sturtevant investigated the impact of software dependencies on defect rate, productivity and staff turnover.
-It classified modules into the following types:
+In a study by Dan Sturtevant the impact of software dependencies on defect rate, productivity and staff turnover has been investigated.
+This study classifies modules into the following types:
 * Peripheral: Few dependencies
 * Utility: Many ingoing dependencies
 * Control: Many outgoing dependencies